allytang88/python_mini_travel_packages/README.md

 # python_mini_travel_packages

-# This is a python mini project for Travel Packages booking
+## This is my first python mini project for Travel Packages booking
+## Please feel free to download and give it a try

   >   *************************
   >    Welcome to SA tour agency